vbukoev/Notepad4ME/README.md

 # Notepad4ME
-This is a notepad created by me (simple notepad created for 30 minutes) It uses basic knowledge with the .Net and C# technologies.
+This is a notepad created by me (simple notepad created for 30 minutes)./n It uses basic knowledge with the .Net and C# technologies.